cfrm17/McAcceleration/README.md

 where in turn   is the default time of name   in the  -th simulation path.

-However, given the nature of the Monte Carlo simulation used for the pricing of credit derivatives (see https://finpricing.com/lib/EqCallable.html), a more efficient implementation of the constraints (12) can be obtained if we instead define the default probability   as
+However, given the nature of the Monte Carlo simulation used for the pricing of credit derivatives, a more efficient implementation of the constraints (12) can be obtained if we instead define the default probability   as